-■ Careful attention was given in Chapters 1 and 2 to inserting additional exercises where needed.
-Specifically, Section 2.3 Functions has new exercises that use analytic methods to determine maximum and minimum values of a function.
-Section 2.6 Graphs of Basic Functions has new exercises and applications using the greatest integer function.
+Section 2.6 Graphs of Basic Functions contains new exercises and applications using the greatest integer function.
 Section 2.4 Linear Functions includes enhanced discussion of the average rate of change of a linear function.
 This topic is then related to the difference quotient and the average rate of change of a nonlinear function in Section 2.8 Function Operations and Composition.

 - Chapter 3 includes new Section 3.6 Polynomial and Rational Inequalities.
 This section features a visual approach to solving such inequalities by interpreting the graphs of related functions. - In response to reviewer suggestions, Section 4.3 Logarithmic Functions has new exercises that relate exponential and logarithmic functions as inverses.
-Section 5.2 Matrix Solution of Linear Systems now includes a new example and related exercises that use Gaussian elimination to solve linear systems of equations. - Section 6.2 Ellipses and Section 6.3 Hyperbolas each include a new example and related exercises in which completing the square is used to find the standard form of an ellipse or a hyperbola.
+Chapter 6 includes additional exercises devoted to finding arc length and area of a sector of a circle (Section 6.1), as well as new applications of linear and angular speed (Section 6.2) and harmonic motion (Section 6.7). - Proofs of identities in Chapter 7 now feature a drop-down style for increased clarity and student understanding.
+Based on reviewer requests, Section 7.7 Equations Involving Inverse Trigonometric Functions includes new exercises in which solutions of inverse trigonometric equations are found. - Based on reviewer feedback, Section 8.4 Algebraically Defined Vectors and the Dot Product has new exercises on finding the angle between two vectors, determining magnitude and direction angle for a vector, and identifying orthogonal vectors.
+Additionally, Chapter 8 contains new exercises requiring students to graph polar and parametric equations (Section 8.7) and give parametric representations of plane curves (Section 8.8). - Section 9.2 Matrix Solution of Linear Systems now includes a new example and related exercises that use Gaussian elimination to solve linear systems of equations.
+Section 10.2 Ellipses and Section 10.3 Hyperbolas include new examples and exercises in which completing the square is used to find the standard form of an ellipse or a hyperbola.